lucamarini22/food-recognition-challenge/README.md

 A report was written and submitted as part of the project.
 It may be viewed [here](https://github.com/lucamarini22/food-recognition-challenge/blob/main/res/report.pdf).

+### Dataset
+The dataset can be downloaded using the following [link](https://www.aicrowd.com/challenges/food-recognition-challenge/dataset_files).

+The dataset consists of:

+- train-v0.4.tar.gz : 24120 RGB images, with their corresponding 39328 annotations in MS-COCO format.
+- val-v0.4.tar.gz : 1269 RGB images, with their corresponding 2053 annotations in MS-COCO format.
+- test_images-v0.4.tar.gz : A debug dataset for Round-3.
+Its images are the same as those of the validation set.

 ## Results
 The project is included as a .ipynb file and can be viewed using the [Jupyter nbviewer link](https://nbviewer.jupyter.org/github/lucamarini22/food-recognition-challenge/blob/main/food-segmentation-model.ipynb) or via Jupyter notebook directly on a desktop.